mct-ui/html5-boilerplate-DauweQuinten/README.md

 # HTML5 boilerplate

-Dit is mijn boilerplate.

-groetjes, Quinten
+This is my HTML5 boilerplate.
+I use it to build fast, robust, and adaptable web apps or sites.